 You’ll get 22 days paid leave (pro rata for part time staff), which increases after five, 10, 20 and 30 years’ service.
 We offer flexi-time, subject to business requirements and a healthcare cash plan to help cover your day-to-day healthcare expenditure, such as optical and dental bills.
 We also have an excellent benefits package for our staff, including a benefits platform which offers great discounts with a range of retailers, restaurants and more, free flu vaccinations, subsidised health checks, interest free loans for training and travel, salary sacrifice scheme for bicycles, travel discounts and more.

 This will depend on the apprenticeship you undertake, however the purpose of the apprenticeship is to make you ready for a real job.
 You’ll have real responsibility and be learning from the experienced staff you’ll be working alongside.

 The Hampshire Apprenticeship Partnership

-Delivering Apprenticeships we're proud of, Basingstoke and Deane will be working with three Hampshire councils who have developed an exciting new apprentice programme, providing an alternative to college or university.
+Delivering apprenticeships we're proud of, we are working with three local councils who have developed an exciting new apprentice programme, providing an alternative to college or university.